LLB, Peking University (2004)

-Angela’s work has been published or is forthcoming in journals including, among others, Yale Journal of International Law, Stanford Journal of International Law, University of Pennsylvania Journal of International Law, New York University Journal of International Law and Politics, China Quarterly, and Journal of Competition Law and Economics.
-She is a twice recipient of the Concurrence Antitrust Writing Award (2015 & 2018), which rewards the best antitrust papers published in academic journals each year.
-Angela is also frequently invited to speak at antitrust conferences in the United States, Europe, and Asia.
+Angela’s work has been published or is forthcoming in journals including, among others, Yale Journal of International Law, Stanford Journal of International Law, University of Pennsylvania Journal of International Law, New York University Journal of International Law and Politics and China Quarterly.
+She is a twice recipient of the Concurrence Antitrust Writing Award (2015 & 2018), which honors the best antitrust papers published in academic journals each year.
+Angela is frequently invited to speak at antitrust conferences in the United States, Europe, and Asia.
 Her research has attracted media inquiries from The Economist, The New York Times, and Reuters, and she regularly contributes op-eds to the popular press.

 Before joining academia in 2013, Angela practiced for six years in the United States, Europe, and Asia.
 She used to be a bankruptcy lawyer at Debevoise & Plimpton in New York (2008-2010) and an antitrust attorney at Cleary Gottlieb Steen & Hamilton in Brussels (2010-2011).
-She also has practice experience in London, Hong Kong, and Beijing.
 Angela was admitted to the New York bar in 2009.
-Angela received her LLB from Peking University in 2004 and her JSD (2011), JD (2008), and LLM (2006) from the University of Chicago Law School.
+She received her LLB from Peking University in 2004 and her JSD (2011), JD (2008), and LLM (2006) from the University of Chicago Law School.
 While at Chicago, she wrote her doctoral dissertation under the supervision of Judge Richard A. Posner.